XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/system-requirements.md

 ## Minimum Specifications

 For testing purposes or occasional use, you can run an XRP Ledger server on commodity hardware.
-The following minimum requirements should work for most cases, but may not always [stay synced with the network](server-doesnt-sync.html):
+The following minimum requirements should work for most cases, but may not always stay synced with the network (see [rippled Server Doesn't Sync](server-doesnt-sync.html)):

 - Operating System: Mac OS X, Windows (64-bit), or most Linux distributions (Red Hat, Ubuntu, and Debian supported).
 - CPU: 64-bit x86_64, 4+ cores.